The-AVR/AVR-2022/content/en/basic-drone-assembly/flight-controller-wiring/_index.md

 ---
-title: "FC and ESC Wiring"
+title: "FC to ESC Wiring"
 weight: 4
 description: "We will walk through creating the FC and ESC cable"
 ---